RedPitaya/RedPitaya/doc/developerGuide/comC.rst

 Compiling and running C applications
 ####################################

+You can write simple C algorithms, make executables and run them on the STEMlab board.
+A list of built in functions (APIs) is available providing full control over STEMlab board (signal generation and acquisition, digital I/O control, communication: I2C, SPI, UART and other) How to compile an C algorithm is shown in the instructions below, while a list of Examples is available here [link na Examples for Remote control and C algorithms stran].
+Note: When you copy the source code from our repository(following instructions bellow) you will also copy all C examples to your STEMlab board.
+After that only the compiling step is needed.

 **Compiling and running on STEMlab board**

 When compiling on the target no special preparations are needed.
 A native toolchain is available directly on the